chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{< note >}}

-In case `backup_config = "file_system"` had been provided in config.toml of Automate HA deployment, then please patch the below OpenSearch config from bastion before starting the restore.
+If `backup_config = "file_system"` had been provided in config.toml of Automate HA deployment, patch the below OpenSearch config from bastion before starting the restore.

 - Create a `.toml` (say os_config.toml) file from **Provision host** and copy the following template with the path to the repo.